Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 - If your cluster can be scaled to more than 1 machine, you can modify `config.yaml` in `examples/pipelines/ccfraud/` by adding `instance_count` to your silo config with number of nodes you would like to run the training on

 After performing all these steps you can rerun the experiment and it will run using DDP.

+### Enable confidentiality with encryption at rest

+As mentioned in the tutorial, this demo supports encryption at rest in the preprocessing phase.
+This means that the data is encrypted with a custom key that is stored in an Azure Key Vault.
+This is a good practice to ensure that your data is encrypted with a key that the data science team or the cloud provider doesn't have access to, but can be used by the computes automatically.

+In this demo experiment, the data upload encrypts the data with a custom key and stores it in the silo.
+The preprocessing phase then decrypts the data and uses it to train the model.

+Note that we have left the model unencrypted before aggregation, but you could apply this same patter in every single step of your pipeline.

+To understand how this works, check `confidential_io.py` in `examples/components/CCFRAUD/upload_data/` and `examples/components/CCFRAUD/preprocessing/`.
+These files contain the logic to encrypt and decrypt data with a few helper functions.